Migrating a Yandex Managed Service for MongoDB cluster from version 4.4 to 6.0 using Yandex Data Transfer

 export MONGODB_CLUSTER_ID=<cluster_ID>

-You can request the ID with a list of clusters in the folder.
+You can request the ID with the list of clusters in the folder.

 -